Ipoh 2012 - Lou Wong Nga Choi Kai (Chicken Rice)

 One of the most famous culinary specialties of Ipoh is Nga Choi Kai - literally bean sprout chicken.
 It sounds like a dish where the chicken is cooked with bean sprouts - but is actually chicken rice served with bean sprouts as a side dish.

 The chicken and bean sprouts are served separately.
-The meat of the chicken was a bit darker then the usual served at chicken rice shops.
-This was definitely free range chicken - and the taste was stronger and gamier then normal.
+The meat of the chicken was a bit darker than the usual served at chicken rice shops.
+This was definitely free-range chicken - and the taste was stronger and gamier than normal.
 It was good - but not fantastic.
 If you want chili sauce you need to get it yourself from a serving station.
 It was just passable - certainly not as good as what you get in Singapore or even Kuching.

 The bean sprouts were definitely different from the normal ones you get elsewhere.
 They are fatter and shorter - with a good crunch.
 The problem was the sauce didn't have much depth in flavour.

 The rice was very good - nice and fluffy with a strong fragrance of chicken oil.